 Smith is best known for his work as one of the pioneers in the voice lead marketplace for predominate lead exchanges online.
 Having helped develop many platforms and seeing innovations that were needed in the direct response industry, Smith teamed up with Shin to create what is now one of the largest live voice lead generation platforms in the nation.
 Smith also an extensive background as a co-founder in multiple paid search and SEO companies that has driven millions of organic search revenue per year for the major search engines.

-Smith also works with his media team to ensure that the 800 Exchange is on the forefront of market research and providing the highest quality media for their clients.
+Smith also works with his media team to ensure that the 800 Exchange is at the forefront of market research and providing the highest quality media for their clients.
 This level of expertise and dedication to perfecting the advertising experience for the 800 Exchange has translated into unprecedented success in a time where economic uncertainty has dominated the American business world.

-Smith, also enjoys all water sports.
+Smith also enjoys all water sports.
 Having been a former professional wakeboarder, Smith now spends most of his time in the big pond, the Pacific Ocean, where he can surf the best waves that California has to offer.
-He also enjoys sky diving, road cycling and is a well versed amateur astronomer.
+He also enjoys sky diving, road cycling and is a well-versed amateur astronomer.